 The 82nd Regiment of Foot remained in the UK at Aldershot and then Portsmouth until May 1857 when it left initially for China but was rerouted to Calcutta via Singapore to help deal with the Indian Mutiny.
 No family members are allowed to travel with the regiment at this time.
 The 82nd took part in the Relief of Lucknow in November 1857.
 The rebellion drew to a close in 1858 and the regiment then moved to Delhi.
 Ellen Collins must have joined her husband in India shortly after this and a daughter, Marian Margaret Collins, was born at Delhi in January 1862.

 The North-West Frontier was the next posting for the regiment and where Ellen gave birth to a son, James, at Sabathoo in early 1864.
 Unfortunately she succumbed to dysentery in April the same year.
 A few months later the regiment left India taking up duties at Aden, Ireland and the UK.
-It is not known what happened to his step-daughter, Mary Ann Frawley, or his last born child, James.
+It is not known what happened to his last born child, James.

 At Holyhead he initially ran a refreshment room and was anxious to promote his business such that in 1868 he was involved in a confrontation at Holyhead Railway Station with another refreshment room owner resulting in that person being convicted of assault after he had insulted John Collins’ old regiment.
 In 1879 a similar confrontation took place with another refreshment room owner and both were fined £2 and bound over to keep the peace.
 At this time he lived with his wife and daughter, Marian Margaret Collins, at 1 Church Terrace, Holyhead.

-In 1877 his son, David John Collins, married Emily Temberton at Moulmein, Bengal, India.
-He was employed as a Surveyor.
+In 1877 his son, David John Collins, married Emily Pemberton at Moulmein, Bengal, India.
+He had joined the Great Trigonometrical Survey of India in 1873 as a Surveyor.

 John Collins’ daughter, Marian Margaret Collins, married William Fox Lloyd at St. Cybi’s Church, Holyhead in 1887.
 John Collins was then the landlord of the Sydney Inn, Rhos-y-Gaer Terrace, Holyhead.